claudiok/clsim/resources/docs/tabulator.rst

   capture the azimuthal asymmetry, we have to record in the full volume and make tables for sources from all azimuths.

+- For cascades the center of the spherical coordinate system is the cascade vertex, not the shower maximum.
+While physically correct, this is different from the reference point in Photonics simulation, where the shower was compressed down to a point.

 - There are no over- or under-flow bins.
 For dimensions like azimuth or polar angle that cannot be out of range this is fine, but is a bit wrong for e.g. radius.